Chennaipy/website/content/may-2016-meet-minutes.md

 ## Code Optimization in Python

-The second talk is given by Ashok on Code Optimization.
+The second talk was given by Ashok on Code Optimization.
 He started the session by asking questions related to Optimization like Why optimization is require ?
 Where we need to apply this concept ?
 What are all the things we need take care in Optimization ?
 He explained